zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 that car, and so forth.
 That’s called a “pileup.”
 There had been a pileup on the 215 freeway, and these were the people who were hur t; these were the “victims.”
 “I can see a doctor performing triage and the most critical cases are taken into exam rooms and maybe directly into surgery.”
 “Tria ge” (triage) is the process of determining which patients are the sickest, who nee ds help first.
 “Critical cases” are very serious cases, usually ones that are what we would call “life- threatening,” meaning you could die if you don’t ge t proper help quickly.
 “Critical” has other meanings in English as well; take a look at the Learning Guide for those.
 An “exam room” is short for an examination room.
 This is not where you take a test; it’s where the doctor looks at you to see what’s wrong with you.
 The doctor “examines” you; he or she will look at you c losely.
 “Surgery” is where they cut open some part of your body in order to fix som ething or to help you in some way.
 So, the doctors are performing triage, and the most critical – the most serious cases are taken into exam rooms for the doc tors to look at them, and maybe directly into surgery, where the doctors will  – we use the verb “perform” – perform surgery on them.

 Sunday, 1:25 p.m.
 Remember, I arrived at 9:35 p.m.  on Saturday night; now, it’s already Sunday afternoon.
 I say, “I decide to give  up and go home.”
-“To give up” is a two-word phrasal verb meaning to stop tryi ng to do something, usually because it’s very difficult or impossible.
+“To give up” is a two-word phrasal verb meaning to stop trying to do something, usually because it’s very difficult or impossible.
 “Don’t give up,” we sometimes say to people, meaning don’t stop trying.
 Well, I decide to give up and go home.
 “If I hadn’t bled to death by that time, I could probably  wait until Monday to see my regular physician.”
 “Bled” is the past tense of the verb “to bleed” (bleed).
 It’s irregular, it’s not “bleeded” in the past tense, it ’s “bled” (bled).
 “To bleed to death” would mean to die because you are losing so much “b lood,” that red liquid that comes out of your body when you cut it.
 Well, I’m kind of making a joke here.
 I say because I haven’t bled to death, I can probably  wait another day and go see my regular doctor – my regular “physician” on Monda y.
 This is not uncommon for emergency rooms to be very crowded in some hosp itals in some cities in the U.S., especially public hospitals.

 I conclude by saying that my evening in the emergen cy room wasn’t a total loss.
 A “total loss” would be something that has no usefu l purpose or useful result, something that didn’t give you anything.
 “I learne d a valuable lesson: Never voluntarily go to the emergency room!”
 “Voluntaril y” means no one is forcing you, you decide that you are going to go on your ow n.
 That’s probably not very good advice, however.
 If you’re really sick or hur t, you should definitely go to the emergency room.
 It’s better than staying where you  are and getting no help whatsoever.
 In my own case, I ended up staying at the hospital probably about three or four hours before I got to see a doctor wh o gave me some stitches in my thumb, and now I’m all better.

- Now let’s listen to the dialogue, this time at a no rmal speed.
+ Now let’s listen to the dialogue, this time at a normal speed.

 [start of story]